Originally published October 2018. Updated October 2021.

-Gradual Mowing Shorter to Not Shock Your Grass
+Gradually Shorter Mowing to Not Shock Your Grass

 Prepare Your Lawn for Winter in the Fall

-Fall is the absolute best time to fertilize, aerate and over-seed.
+Fall is the ultimate time to fertilize, aerate and over-seed tall-type fescue lawns.
 This way if your seeds are sown before the first freeze, your lawn will become a heartier, more durable grass that will stand up to the test of extreme temperatures.
 Also, fertilizing now will replace the nutrients lost from your soil during the tough summer months and the fertilizer will feed your lawn’s roots through the coming winter.

 Keep Your Yard Clean